-Data which have been published and can be provided within five minutes are free of charge.
-Our information consultants can also help you to access the full range of ABS information-ABS user-pays services can be tailored to your needs, time frame and budget.
+Data already published that can be provided within five minutes will be free of charge.
+Our information consultants can also help you to access the full range of ABS information-ABS user pays services can be tailored to your needs, time frame and budget.
 Publications may be purchased.
 Specialists are on hand to help you with analytical or methodological advice.

 PHONE 1300 135 070

 EMAIL client.services@abs.gov.au

 FAX 1300 135 211

-POST Client Services, ABS, GPO Box 796, Sydney 2001
+POST Client Services, ABS, GPO Box 796, Sydney NSW 2001